ParedesGab/PP3-my-community-finances-app/README.md

 + Positioned above the menu options.
 + The welcome() function displays a colorful welcome message to the user when the program starts.
 It uses the colorama library to add green borders, creating a visually appealing introduction to MyFinances app.
-+ The welcome message already informs the user what can be done in the program.
++ The welcome message already informs the user that what can be done in the program and that it is easy to use.

-concisely introduces the user to the MyFinances app and briefly summarizes its key functionalities.
-(More specific about the message content)

 ### Menu options